-To begin, download the Syphon for Unity add-ons by Brian Chasalow which include a template Unity project with the resources needed for publishing and receiving video feeds from other applications to use as a starting point.
-Note that you need Unity Pro in order to use 3rd party plugins.
+To begin, download the Syphon for OpenGL Unity add-ons by Brian Chasalow or the Metal based Syphon add-on from Keijiro which include a template Unity project with the resources needed for publishing and receiving video feeds from other applications to use as a starting point.
 With the provided scripts the output of the Main Camera in Unity can be made available as a live feed in VDMX where it can be processed and mixed with other sources.

 Notes and Tips: